Disclaimer: Partnerships & affiliate links help us create better content. Learn how.

 Ranked #1 overall, CyberGhost is the best VPN for Linux users in 2021.
 It’s one of the most affordable and easy-to-use VPNs that is great for users at every experience level.
 It boasts of a massive server network spanning 90+ countries and more recently launched a command-line app for Linux users that’s compatible with Ubuntu 16.04, Ubuntu 18.04, Ubuntu 19.10, Fedora 29-31, Linux Mint 19.3, CentOS 7, PopOS, and Kali.

 Thanks to its vast network, many of CyberGhost’s servers are optimized for streaming and P2P in mind.
 You can expect fast speeds when you connect to these servers – all accessible from the CLI CyberGhost provides.
-On Linux, CyberGhost is still able to unblock popular streaming sites like Netflix, BBC iPlayer, and HBO with ease.
+On Linux, CyberGhost is still able to unblock streaming sites like Netflix, BBC iPlayer, and HBO with ease.

 In regards to privacy and security, CyberGhost employs AES 256-bit encryption and supports both OpenVPN and WireGuard, two VPN protocols that are open-source and vetted well.
 CyberGhost also promises a no-logs policy, so even if a government agency were to subpoena its records for a court case, CyberGhost would have nothing to hand over.